Shedeur Sanders' long wait ends when Browns take him in the 5th round of the NFL draft

-GREEN BAY, Wis. — (AP) — Shedeur Sanders’ wait finally has ended.
+GREEN BAY, Wis. — (AP) — Shedeur Sanders’ long wait finally has ended.

 The Cleveland Browns selected the Colorado quarterback and son of Hall of Famer Deion Sanders in the fifth round with the 144th overall pick in the NFL draft on Saturday.
 That ended a stunning fall for Sanders, the most recognizable player in this draft class after his attention-getting college career.